 Beginning in August 2018, SunLine's Haul Pass program attracted new student riders to the system.
 Expanding the student travel market helped stabilize declines in transit ridership.
 At the same time, SunLine was able to reduce expenses and complete FY2020-2021 under budget.
 These savings put SunLine in a better financial position to weather the operational challenges and budget shortfalls resulting from the COVID-19 pandemic.
 For example, in the last quarter of the fiscal year, SunLine will see a significant decrease in passenger fare revenue as local fixed route and paratransit bus service are being provided free of charge.

 SRTP Table 2.1 (see SRTP Tables) shows the Fiscal Year (FY) 2020-2021 SRTP performance report.
-It shows FY2018-2019 and FY2019-2020 system performance indicators with FY2020-2021 anticipated operating costs for FY2020-2021.
-SRTP Table 2.2 (see SRTP Tables) shows the SRTP system service summary broken out by fixed route and dial-aride service types.
+It shows FY2018-2019 and FY2019-2020 system performance indicators with FY2020-2021 anticipated performance.
+It projects a decrease in passengers and an increase in operating costs for FY2020-2021.
+SRTP Table 2.2 (see SRTP Tables) shows the SRTP system service summary broken out by fixed route and dialaride service types.
 SRTP Table 2.3 (see SRTP Tables) shows route-level performance indicators.